 It is important to see a doctor if you are worried that you or someone close may be showing signs of dementia.
 Watch the video below and learn how you can start this conversation with someone.

-If you are worried about your risk of inheriting dementia, call the National Dementia Helpline on 1800 100 500 and arrange an appointment with a counsellor.
+If you are worried about your risk of developing dementia, call the National Dementia Helpline on 1800 100 500.

-Visit the Alzheimer’s Australia website to find out about other risk factors for dementia, including tips on how to reduce them.
+Visit the Dementia Australia website to find out about other risk factors for dementia, including tips on how to reduce them.